 2.7 Acoustic Material ― A soft or aerated material lightly bound or bonded to form a soft, absorbent coating or fabricated slab for the purpose of eliminating echoes.
 Special care should be taken while decorating to avoid modification of acoustic properties.

-2.8 Acrylic Resin ― A polymer produced by addition polymerization involving monomers derived from acrylic acid (see also Resin).
+2.8 Acrylic Resin ― A polymer produced by addition polymerization involving monomers derived from acrylic acid (see Resin).

 2.9 Acrylated Alkyd ― Alkyd modified with acrylic resins.